sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 Ideally, this transformation will go beyond IT, so that we apply open methods when working together and sharing information.

 Open standards and OSS offer practical tools and methods for teams to work together and co-create solutions, to share their expertise freely in order to obtain better results and have their solutions in actual use sooner.
-In these teams, which sometimes involve several directorates-general, developers look at software code written by their colleagues and try to insert new components.
+In these teams, which sometimes involve several branches within ESDC, developers look at software code written by their colleagues and try to insert new components.
 They combine parts, borrow tools and recipes, and together build and extend a collection of solutions they can use to run digital government solutions.

 Inner source (the creation of working cultures based on open principles and share code within the organization) will be promoted, in order to bring teams closer to working in the open and encourage sharing and reuse within the organisation.